noobshow/terms/privacy/eu.md

 Personal Data that we collect and use for any purpose or purposes shall not be retained for longer than is necessary for that purpose or those purposes.
 This includes the Personal Data of Checkout Users.

 Stripe has a variety of obligations to retain the data that you provide us, both to ensure that transactions can be appropriately processed, settled, refunded or charged back, to identify fraud, and also to comply with laws applicable to us and to our banking providers and credit card processors.
 Accordingly, even if you close your Stripe account we will retain certain information as necessary to meet our obligations.
-However, we will identify your account in our database as "inactive” or “closed".
+However, we will identify your account in our database as "inactive" or "closed".

 ## Protection of Personal Data